kyleaedwards/notes/InfluxDB.md

 ---
 title: InfluxDB
-tags: technology, databases
+tags: technology, databases, other
 ---

-**InfluxDB** is an open-source database written in Go to handle time series data and uses a similar query language to SQL.
+**InfluxDB** is a fantastic, open-source database written in Go to handle time series data and uses a similar query language to SQL.

 ### Time Series Data
 A sequence of data point, typically consisting of successive measurements made from the same source over a time interval.